 At(x, y)

-Set the text cursor to the pixel (x, y)
+Set the text cursor to the pixel (x, y).

 x

-Set text size to size
+Set text size to size. size must be an

 multiple of 8.